|Register||Groups||Members List||Search||Today's Posts||Mark Forums Read||Connect with Facebook|

 I'm a registered Republican, and I'm proud of that, I have the same belief now as when Regan was in office, the only people I hear saying the Reps are what the Dems use to be and vice versa are quite truthfully Dems.
 I believe in the same principles of what it meant to be a republican then as it does or supposed to now, but here is the hypocrisy of it all.
 This Republican, Sen. David Vitter, from La, has voted against H.R.3590, a bill which unconstitutionally proposed to force people into having healthcare, whether they could afford it or not, yet places a stipulation in the Indian Healthcare Improvement Act that equally infringes on ones constitution.
 As much as I disagree with abortion, and I do not believe tax payer monies should pay for them, where does a person get off screaming about Government forcing stipulations upon the people, yet do the same thing.
-Here boys and girls is the hypocrisy, and just goes to show you that a J@ckA$$ is a J@ckA$$, whether Democrat or Republican.
+Here boys and girls is the hypocrisy, and just goes to show you that a [email protected]$$ is a [email protected]$$, whether Democrat or Republican.

 |Currently Active Users Viewing This Thread: 1 (0 members and 1 guests)|

 |Thread||Thread Starter||Forum||Replies||Last Post|